Arapahoe Basin, Colorado

 Starting the day, the parking situation is great with a large parking lot right next to the lifts.
 No long walks through a real-estate development required.

 Most people will start the day on the Black Mountain Express chair, which is the only high-speed lift at the resort.
-We just used that one for access to the Lenawee Mountain triple chair because we were expecting some increasing winds and possible snow showers in the afternoon.
+But we used that one for access to the Lenawee Mountain triple chair because we were expecting some increasing winds and possible snow showers in the afternoon.
 We wanted to get as much of the upper mountain done as possible while we could.
 The wind was very strong at the top, but the way that chair is situated it is remarkably tolerant of wind so it never closed.
 The snow was thin being early-season but it was dry with some great wind-deposited pockets and excellent grooming.
 It’s interesting to me how they use snow fences and grooming to farm the snow and get it to stick to the mostly treeless upper mountain.

 We had lunch at the base area Legends Cafe where they make some good fish tacos. we would rate the food above average for a small resort cafeteria.

 A few years ago A-Basin expanded into Montezuma Bowl with a new chair on the south-facing slopes.
 This wasn’t yet open when we skied there before Christmas, but it looks like great terrain.
 I assume that on a powder day you want to go straight there.
+For the 2018/19 season a whole new ski pod “The Beavers” opened up along the western side of the resort.

 - High Elevation with good snow